-The White Bear Town Hall was designed by a young Cass Gilbert who would go on to design the Minnesota State Capitol, the United States Supreme Court Building in Washington, D.C. and many other significant public and commercial buildings across the country.
+Cass Gilbert designed the White Bear Town Hall in his youth.
+He would go on to design such notable buildings as the Minnesota State Capitol, the United States Supreme Court Building in Washington, D.C. and many other significant public and commercial buildings across the country.

 From 1885 to 2011 this was the official meeting place of the three member Town Board.
 Today, the building is undergoing a restoration to serve as an interpretive center for students to interact with the history of our area.

 The Town of White Bear was formed on May 11, 1858 when Minnesota became a state.
 That original township was composed of thirty-six square miles and included today’s cities of Gem Lake, North Oaks, Vadnais Heights, and White Bear Lake.
 For nearly three decades the three-person town board met at various locations to conduct their business.
 Since there was no historic downtown, business district, or town center to gather around, it was determined in early 1885 that a building designated for the purpose of their meeting hall was necessary and the residents of the town avidly supported this endeavor.
 By the end of that year, a structure was erected that has lasted more than 125 years where it has served its residents and connected them to their government, allowed them to conduct business and linked them to their past.
 Since 1885 all of these residents would have to conduct whatever business they had, be it variances, licenses or other items to come before the Town Board, at the White Bear Town Hall.